hustic/shell-tool/Code/README.md

 ## Things to Note about Refinement

 Global refinement is rigorous and can properly accept any knots without breaking the spline.
 Local refinement is a different case however.
 One needs to be very carefull with which knots are to be added and where, else the spline will break.
 The paper from S-Splines provides guidelines and checks one can make to access whether or not a control point is refinement compatible.

+## Prototypes

+A Jupyter notebook was included in the documentation folder which contains all the prototyping done in this project.
+It serves mainly as a means to store all the algorithms that were not used in the final implementation.
+It is not formated properly or has any comments, so although one is encouraged to have a look at it, it is not advised.